cloudfoundry-incubator/fissile/docs/configuration.md

 # Fissile Configuration
 Fissile requires some configuration to work with BOSH releases.
-It is necessary to describe what docker images should be created; in general, each docker image (termed "role") will have one or more BOSH jobs.
+It is necessary to describe what docker images should be created; in general, each docker image (termed "instance group") will have one or more BOSH jobs.

 There are three main files for configuration: the [role manifest], [opinions], and [dark opinions].
 A set of [environment files] will also be required.